 Licenses & Parks Passes

-Follow the links below to get your's and get active and outdoors.
+From Discover Passes to fishing and hunting licenses, veterans are entitled to significant discounts.
+Follow the links below to get your's so you can get active and outdoors!

 Reduced Fishing/Hunting Licenses

 The Department of Fish and Wildlife encourages all persons to experience recreation in Washington's wonderful outdoors.
 The ADA Committee is proactive and dedicated to providing persons with disabilities access to hunting, fishing and wildlife viewing opportunities.
 The following are eligible for a combination fishing license and/or hunting license(s).
 These licenses are issued at a discounted rate.
 See Disability Fee Schedule.

 - Resident veterans with honorable discharge with at least 30% service connected disability as verified by VA letter

 - Resident veterans with honorable discharge who are 65 years of age or older with a service connected disability as verified by VA letter

 - Resident who permanently uses a wheelchair as certified by the doctor

 - Resident who is blind or visually impaired